joolstorrentecalo/gitlab-foss/doc/user/group/value_stream_analytics/index.md

 ### Value stream stage events

-> - Merge request first reviewer assigned event [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/466383) in GitLab 17.2.
-Reviewer assignment events in merge requests created or updated prior to GitLab 17.2 are not available for reporting.

 Events are the smallest building blocks of the value stream analytics feature.
 A stage consists of a start event and an end event.

 The following stage events are available: